peteash10/peteashton.com/index.md

 # This is Pete Ashton's website

-[I'm an artist](http://art.peteashton.com), mostly working with cameras and data, based in Birmingham in the North West of Europe.
+[I'm an artist](http://art.peteashton.com), working with cameras and data, based in Birmingham in the North West of Europe.

 ## Contact